 Granted, it might sound like we're splitting hairs here, but understanding how these two skin concerns differ could be the one thing standing in between you and not just a good skin day, but a good skin life—yes, there's that much at stake here.

-So we've done our homework and sought guidance from Susan Fox, owner of Eden Beauty Group and overall skincare guru.
+So to help winter-proof your skin this season, we sought guidance from Susan Fox, owner of Eden Beauty Group and overall skincare guru.

 Read on for a lesson on how to properly diagnose, treat, and prevent skin dryness and dehydration to keep your complexion at its most radiant.